opencredit/Credly-Custom-Assertion/readme.txt

 This plugin is made available by [Credly, LLC](https://credly.com/ "Credly web site").
 Here are some ways to stay connected and to see what else we are up to:

 * [BadgeOS.org](http://badgeos.org/ "BadgeOS web site") - Contact Us, Video Tutorials, Examples, News
+* [LearningTimes](http://www.learningtimes.com/ "LearningTimes web site") - Bringing people together through engaging online conferences, events and activities.
 * [Credly.com](https://credly.com/ "Credly web site") - Recognize, manage and share lifelong achievement
 * [BadgeOS on GitHub](https://github.com/opencredit/badgeos "BadgeOS on GitHub") - Report issues, contribute code
 * [Upgrade to Credly Pro](http://credly.com/upgrade "Credly Pro") - Get higher bulk issuing capacity, support, and identity verification

 = License Info =

-Credly, LLC licenses this plugin to you under the terms of the GNU Affero General Public License, version 3, as published by the Free Software Foundation.
+LearningTimes, LLC licenses this plugin to you under the terms of the GNU Affero General Public License, version 3, as published by the Free Software Foundation.

 There is NO WARRANTY for this software, express or implied, including the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License, version 3, at [www.gnu.org/licenses/agpl-3.0.html](http://www.gnu.org/licenses/agpl-3.0.html "License") for more details.